Apa Pant: Biography

 Appa Sahib Bala Saheb Pant was born on 11 September 1912 in the Aundh, Satara capital city of princely state of Aundh in the British India, presently near Satara in the Indian state of Maharashtra, as the second son of Bhawanrao Shriniwasrao Pant Pratinidhi, the ruler of the state.
+He lost his mother when he was two and a half years old.
 After schooling at local institutions, he graduated (BA) from the University of Mumbai and studied philosophy, politics and economics at Brasenose College, Oxford.
 He continued his studies in London and passed Barrister at Law from Lincoln's Inn and returned to India in 1937 when the Indian freedom movement was gathering pace.

 Pant married Nalini Devi, a medical doctor and a fellow of the Royal College of Surgeons in 1942 and the couple had three children, Aditi, Aniket and Avalokita.
 He died, aged 80, on 5 October 1992, succumbing to old age illnesses.

 Political and diplomatic career

 Pant started his political and diplomatic career as the Minister of Education of the Aundh State in 1944 when his father was the ruler of the state.
 His tenure lasted one year and during this period and thereafter, he was involved in the discussions related to the integration of the state into Indian Union.
 After India's independence, he entered Indian Foreign Service, got deputed to Africa and worked in Kenya, Uganda, Tanganyika, Zanzibar, Northern Rhodesia, Southern Rhodesia, Nyasaland and the Belgian colony of the Congo.
 In 1954, he was appointed as the Officer on Special duty with the Minister of External Affairs when India's relationship with China was strained.
 He represented India at Bandung Conference in 1956 for the formation of Non-Aligned Movement.
 He also worked as the Officer in Charge of the missions of Tibet and Bhutan and Sikkim, and as Ambassador to Indonesia (1961–64), Norway (1964–66), Egypt (1966–69), United Kingdom (1969–72) and Italy (1972–75).